BramEsposito/sharp/docs/guide/commands.md

 Once this method has been declared, a form will be prompted to the user as he clicks on the Command.

-Then, is the `execute()` method, it's trivial to grab the entered value, and even to handle the validation:
+Then, in the `execute()` method, it's trivial to grab the entered value, and even to handle the validation:

 ```php
 public function execute($instanceId, array $data= []): array